 These are also called tan points and basically look just like the markings that Doberman’s have.
 Dobe markings can be very faint so they can be difficult to identify in Weimaraners if the markings are light.

 Blue Weimaraners can also have tan points.
-This photo shows very distinct markings.

-Just to confuse matters, Doberman’s come in a gray color as well, except they call the gray color isabella or fawn.
+By the way, Doberman’s come in a gray color as well, except they call the gray color isabella or fawn.
 Dobes and Weims share history, with Weims having been used in the Doberman’s development.
 Aaaaand, blue Weimaraners are suspected to have come from black or blue Dobermans!

 Confused yet?
 Can you tell what breeds are pictured below?